okta/terraform-provider-oktapam/docs/resources/secret.md

 ---
 page_title: "oktapam_secret Resource - terraform-provider-oktapam"
 description: |-
   Secrets are encrypted key-value pairs that can be used to store sensitive information, like usernames, passwords, API tokens, keys, or any string value.
-For details, see [Secret Folders](https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-secrets)
+For details, see [Secrets](https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-secrets)
 ---

 # oktapam_secret (Resource)

 Secrets are encrypted key-value pairs that can be used to store sensitive information, like usernames, passwords, API tokens, keys, or any string value.
-For details, see [Secret Folders](https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-secrets)
+For details, see [Secrets](https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-secrets)

 ## Security Notice
 The secret specified in this resource will be stored *unencrypted* in your Terraform state and plan files.
 Please take precautions to store these in a secure location.